jpremo/Pet-tential-Places/README.md

 [Live Site](https://petential-places.herokuapp.com/)

 ## About ##
-Petential places is a full stack clone of Yelp that focuses on tracking reviews for businesses with pets.
+Petential Places is a full stack clone of Yelp that focuses on tracking reviews for businesses with pets.
 Key features of the site include the ability to search for businesses by name and/or location, write reviews, upload and explore pictures of a business, and create new businesses.
 Currently all seeder data is for Baltimore, MD so if you want to search up some funny pet-themed businesses, be sure to look here.

 ## Installation ##
 1. Clone the GitHub repository.